Winter/Spring 2024 Distance Training Program

-- Information Sessions: July 27th at 7 pm at Fleet Feet Durham or on Zoom, August 1st at 7 pm (RSVP Here)
+- Information Sessions: Thursday, November 30th, 7 to 8 pm at Fleet Feet Durham at Southpoint

-- Goal Race: Targeting the weekend of the Richmond Half & Full Marathon (or any other Fall Marathon/Half Marathon)
+- Goal Race: Targeting the weekend of the Tobacco Road Marathon & Half Marathon (or any other Spring Marathon/Half Marathon)

-- Workout Days: Tuesdays at 6:30 pm in Durham, Wednesdays at 6:30 pm in Carrboro, and Saturdays at 7 am alternating between the two stores
+- Workout Days: Tuesdays at 6:30 pm in Durham, Wednesdays at 6:30 pm in Carrboro, and Saturdays at 7 am alternating between the three stores

 Our Group Training Schedule:

-- Tuesdays at 6:30 pm - Fleet Feet Durham or other Durham location - Workout Varies (Hill repeats, track work, etc)
+- Tuesdays at 6:30 pm - Fleet Feet Durham, Fleet Feet Durham 9th Street or other Durham location - Workout Varies (Hill repeats, track work, etc)

 - Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (Hill repeats, track work, etc)

-- Saturdays at 7 am - Alternates between Fleet Feet Carrboro and Fleet Feet Durham - Long Run.
+- Saturdays at 7 am - Alternates between Fleet Feet Carrboro, Fleet Feet Ninth Street, and Fleet Feet Durham - Long Run.
 Multiple mileage options each week, as mileage will vary depending on time of season and goal race!

-Our Fall 2021 Distance Training Program will include training for a Marathon and Half Marathon, though we are more than happy to help you target any endurance event you would like.
+Our Winter/Spring 2024 Distance Training Program will include training for a Marathon and Half Marathon, though we are more than happy to help you target any endurance event you would like.

 As a participant you will receive: